What happens when an employer fails to pay an employee’s wages? There can be serious civil and criminal consequences.

 Illinois employers should ensure that pay practices are in compliance with the IWPCA, especially regarding withholdings from employee pay and the handling of an employee’s final paycheck.
 Other Illinois laws also protect employees.

-Employers with questions about company policies, procedures and practices, and employees with questions about unpaid wages, may contact the Employment Attorneys at DeBlasio & Donnell LLC for guidance.
+Employers with questions about company policies, procedures and practices, and employees with questions about unpaid wages, may contact the Employment Attorneys at DeBlasio & Gower LLC for guidance.

-To schedule an appointment to speak with one of our attorneys, call us Toll Free at (877) 646-9245 or via our website at http://dd-lawfirm.com/contact.php.
+To schedule an appointment to speak with one of our attorneys, call us at (630) 560-1123 or visit our website at https://www.dgllc.net